juanimsand/rouletteGame/README.md

 # Roulette game
-Simple cpp project of roulette game simulation.
+Simple C++ project of roulette game simulation.

 ## What rouletteGame application does